jeremydaly/lambda-api/README.md

 })
 ```

-Additional rules can be added by specify a `rules` parameter in the `sampling` configuration object.
+Additional rules can be added by specifying a `rules` parameter in the `sampling` configuration object.
 The `rules` should contain an `array` of "rule" objects with the following properties:

 | Property | Type | Description | Default | Required |
 | -------- | ---- | ----------- | ------- | -------- |